Access and Disability Services (ADS)

 If a student withdraws from all their classes, whether officially or unofficially, they may be responsible for repaying all or a portion of their financial aid.
 For more information, visit the Financial Aid web page.

-Pierce College uses multiple methods to help match a student’s current skill level to appropriate coursework in English, reading and mathematics.
-Multiple methods such as Smarter Balanced Assessment scores, college transcripts, high school transcripts, placement reciprocity or a computer based assessment will be used.
-Placement assessments are conducted at the Testing Centers located at each campus and at both Joint Base Lewis-McChord (JBLM) locations.
-For current testing information and schedules, please visit the website for the location of interest.
+Pierce College uses Guided Self-Placement (GSP) to support a student in analyzing their current skill level to match to appropriate coursework in English and mathematics.
+Multiple points of information such as Smarter Balanced Assessment scores, college transcripts, high school transcripts, or placement reciprocity may be used while completing the Guided Self-Placement process.
+GSP is available online, as well as available at the Testing Centers located at each campus and at both Joint Base Lewis-McChord (JBLM) locations.
+Please visit the website for current placement information and schedules.

-Credits from other regionally accredited colleges may be used for initial placement into English, reading and/or mathematics.
-An unofficial copy of the transcript is acceptable for initial placement; however, an official copy must be on file for credit to be granted towards a degree or certificate program.
+Credits from other regionally accredited colleges may be used to satisfy prerequisites for college level English, mathematics and other courses.
+An unofficial copy of the transcript is acceptable for determining prerequisite based placement; however, an official copy must be on file for credit to be granted towards a degree or certificate program.

 Getting Started - Getting Connected